 “We must be willing to let go of the life we planned so as to have the life that is waiting for us.” – Joseph Campbell

 Life changes, people, change, and that’s the point.
-We’re capable of making the most of whatever comes our way.
+Here’s the thing–we are capable of making the most of whatever comes our way.

 And, the irony is, sometimes failing to get your goal helps you fulfill your destiny.